 There are a diverse number of people for which this training has proven beneficial.
-The most common fall into the following three categories: Emerging New Director, Second Career New Director, and Church Sponsored New Directors (volunteers).
+The most common fall into the following four categories: emerging new director, pioneering new director, second career new director, and church-sponsored new directors (volunteers).

 Emerging New Directors

-The Emerging New Director track is designed for an associate Chi Alpha staff who has completed Reach the University and a residential CMIT, served on staff for a few years, is an AG licensed minister, and who desires to become a director.
-These leaders know Chi Alpha’s values, vision, and missionary/discipleship culture, but may lack some of the sharpened skills for leading a staff team and strategically growing ministry on campus to its next levels.
-The emerging new directors track equips great staff to become great pioneers and/or directors of existing ministries.
+The emerging new director track is designed for a veteran Chi Alpha associate staff who has completed RUI, CMIT, is an AG licensed minister, and who desires to become a director.
+These leaders know Chi Alpha’s values, vision, and missionary/discipleship culture, desire to sharpen the skills for leading a staff tea, and strategically growing ministry on campus to its next levels.
+The emerging new directors track equips great staff to become great directors of existing ministries.

 Second Career New Directors

-The Second Career New Director track is designed for a marketplace leader and/or veteran minister who has served the Lord through the local church or mission assignments.
-They desire to make Chi Alpha their career path, but are unable to relocate for a residential CMIT program as part of their entry into their service with Chi Alpha.
-This leader tends to be solid theologically but needs time to understand the vision, values, and culture of Chi Alpha’s transgenerational discipleship strategy.
-This track also serves those who have already made the transition to Chi Alpha staff, didn’t complete a CMIT, and desire further training as a Chi Alpha director.
-The second career new director’s track equips leaders for chapter/team leadership and facilitates their acclimation into our missionary organization.
+The second career new director track is designed for a marketplace leader and/or veteran minister who has served the Lord through the local church or mission assignments.
+They desire to make Chi Alpha their career path, and are unable to relocate for a residential CMIT program.
+This leader must be solid theologically.
+Through the training leaders will gain the vision, values, and culture of Chi Alpha’s trans-generational discipleship strategy.
+This track also serves those who have already made the transition to Chi Alpha staff, didn’t complete a CMIT, and desires further training as a Chi Alpha director.
+The second career new director’s track equips leaders for group/team leadership and facilitates their acclimation into our missionary organization.

 Church-Sponsored New (Volunteer) Directors